spec-dev/allo/guides/Testing-Live-Objects.md

 2. A Postgres schema for your Live Object's namespace will be created inside your `live-object-testing` database (e.g. `allo`).
 3. A Postgres table with the exact same structure and `snake_cased` name as your Live Object will be created within your namespace's schema (e.g. `allo.project_owner`).
 4. If testing your Live Object on a range of historical event data, your requested date range of events will be pulled from Spec's APIs and routed through your event handlers one by one, in chronological order.
 This will result in your Live Object actually indexing data into its test table.
 5. All of your Live Object's input events will be directly subcribed to over websockets.
-This way, any new events will be routed through their respective handlers, allowing you to test the indexing of new realtime event data.
+This way, any new events will be routed through their respective handlers, allowing you to test the indexing of new data in real time.

 After you're done testing a Live Object, feel free to `psql` into your Live Object testing database and check out exactly how data is being indexed.
 For example:
 ```